lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 = I'm using the plug in as background video and I can see the control bar on the bottom but the video doesn't display = Your theme is probably using a wrapper for the content and it probably has a background color or image.
 You should check the CSS and remove that background to let the video that is behind do display correctly.

-= Everything is working fine on my desktop but it doesn't work on any mobile devices = Due to restrictions adopted by browser vendors and Youtube team this plugin can't work on touch devices.
+= Does it work on mobile devices =
+Yes! the only difference is that the background video starts once the device scrin is touched after the page has been loaded.

 = I would have an image on the background before the video starts and after the video end; how can I do? = The simplest way is to add an image as background of the body via CSS.